Algebraic versions of $\mathbb{T}^2$ and of $\mathbb{P}^1\times\mathbb{P}^1$ and Hochschild cohomology: Two derived versions of P1P1

-\begin{proof} To produce a deformation $(\Lambda\otimes\Lambda)_\Psi$ out of a class $\Psi$, we repeat the strategy of Proposition \ref{prop:HHincid} and look at the Koszul complex of the algebra.
-It follows that the deformation corresponding to $\Psi$ adds to a relation of our algebra the image of the leading term of that relation under the action of $\Psi$.
+and therefore equivalence classes of infinitesimal deformations have $\mathfrak{sl}_2\otimes\mathfrak{sl}_2$ as the space of parameters.
+To describe these infinitesimal deformations, we repeat the strategy of Proposition \ref{prop:HHincid} and look at the Koszul complex of the algebra.
+It follows that the deformation corresponding to $\Psi\in\mathfrak{sl}_2\otimes\mathfrak{sl}_2$ adds to a relation of our algebra the image of the leading term of that relation under the action of $\Psi$.
 To perform this computation explicitly, it is convenient to take a purely algebraic viewpoint, and to use the known Gerstenhaber structrure on $HH^\bullet(\Lambda,\Lambda)$ \cite{MR4102135} and the result of Le and Zhou \cite{MR3175033}, who prove that for two associative algebras $\Lambda_1$ and $\Lambda_2$, we have a Gerstenhaber algebra isomorphism

 whenever at least one of the two algebras is finite-dimensional.
 Here the right hand side is equipped with the usual Gerstenhaber algebra structure coming from the Hopf operad structure of the Gerstenhaber operad \cite{MR2954392}.
 Since the identification